Use of Supplemental Oxygen during Exercise Training

 Oxygen saturation should be regularly monitored using a pulse oximeter especially during lower limb exercise training.
 This is particularly important at the start of a training program and when the intensity or the duration of exercise is increased.

-Patients who desaturate below an oxygen saturation of 88% during exercise training, despite the use of interval training, should be assessed to determine the benefit of supplementary oxygen.
+Patients who desaturate below an oxygen saturation of 88% during exercise training, despite the use of interval training, should be assessed to determine the benefit of supplemental oxygen.
 These patients should be assessed in a hospital-based program to determine the benefit of oxygen and the required flow rate for exercise.
-Assessment for supplementary oxygen is done by providing oxygen via nasal prongs at a flow rate of 2-4 L/min during the specific exercise that causes desaturation.
-If the patient shows improved oxygen saturation or improved exercise tolerance or reduced dyspnoea when using oxygen, supplementary oxygen should then be given in future exercise training sessions.
+Assessment for supplemental oxygen is done by providing oxygen via nasal prongs at a flow rate of 2-4 L/min during the specific exercise that causes desaturation.

 In general, cycling induces less oxygen desaturation than walking in patients with COPD.